 Drivers should be aware of passenger behavior.
 There are many videos online of passengers becoming violent or making threats when they don’t get their way.

-A dash cam acts as a deterrent to violent behavior because people are more likely to behave themselves when they know they’re being recorded.
+An interior camera acts as a deterrent to violent behavior because people are more likely to behave themselves when they know they’re being recorded.

 It’s common for both men and women to face sexual harassment by drivers.
 While sexual harassment towards women gets more attention, drunk women can be a problem for men who drive, especially if people assume the man was trying to take advantage.